Skip to content

 The Art Jury and the PVHA — designed for, not discovered

 Every exterior project in Palos Verdes Estates goes through Art Jury review.
 Massing, materials, roof form, color, landscape, and — crucially — the views from neighboring lots all factor in.
 We develop the design with that review in mind from the start, which is what keeps a project moving through approval instead of cycling through redesigns.
-For the timeline reality on the entitlement side, see our notes on new-build permits in Palos Verdes Estates and the Art Jury.
+Building to PVE's architectural character on the front end is the single biggest thing that separates a clean approval from a year of revisions.

 Hillside lots, geotech, and views